24 Hour Party People: Reception and awards

 In 2019, The Guardian ranked the film 49th in its 100 best films of the 21st century list.

-Empire gave it 4 out of 5 stars, highlighting the film's director.

-As usual with anything even remotely related to Factory Records, the film received its own FAC catalogue number – posthumously, in a sense, as Factory had already been bankrupt for nearly a decade.
-24 Hour Party People is known as FAC 401, being first on the hundred that features other video & multimedia releases.

-24 Hour Party People holds a "Certified Fresh" rating of 86% based on one-hundred reviews.
-The site's consensus states: "The colorful, chaotic 24 Hour Party People nimbly captures the spirit of the Manchester music scene."

 Soundtrack

 The soundtrack to 24 Hour Party People features songs by artists closely associated with Factory Records who were depicted in the film.
-These include Happy Mondays, Joy Division (later to become New Order) and The Durutti Column.
-Manchester band the Buzzcocks are featured, as are The Clash.
-The album begins with "Anarchy in the U.K." by the Sex Pistols, the band credited in the film with inspiring Factory Records co-founder Tony Wilson to devote himself to promoting music.
+These include Happy Mondays, Joy Division and the Durutti Column.
+Manchester band the Buzzcocks are featured, as are the Clash.
+The album begins with "Anarchy in the U.K." by the Sex Pistols, the band credited in the film with inspiring Factory Records co-founder Tony Wilson to promote music.

 New tracks recorded for the album include Joy Division's "New Dawn Fades", from a concert performance by New Order with Moby and Billy Corgan.